VEuPathDB/conifer/Util/lib/conifer/docs/DeveloperManual.md

 This way, both configuration files get the same values by default because they're defined the same in the vars files.
-In the hypothetical case where they need to have different values, a given site can override the default `profilesimilarityconfig_connectionUrl` value in the local `conifer_site_vars.yml` file.
+In the hypothetical case where you want to have different values, a given site can override the default `profilesimilarityconfig_connectionUrl` value in the local `conifer_site_vars.yml` file.

 ## YAML tips

-The values `true`, `false`, `yes`, `no` are treated as booleans.
-Quote them if you want the literal strings used when parsing templates.
-[improve this section with template input/output examples]
+The values `true`, `false`, `yes`, `no` are treated as booleans by the YAML parser.
+Quote them if you want the literal strings used when parsing templates. [improve this section with template input/output examples]

     key: 'yes'

-## Advantages

-  - standard jinja2 templating framework
-    - well documented
-    - filters
-      - lowercase
-      - strip trailing / from myURL
-      - value lookup()
-        - source of data self-documented in `conifer_site_vars.yml`
-        - no secondary script needed to do lookups and generate static user configuration
-          - e.g. `configula` + `Configula.pm`

-  - integration with rebuilder
-    - everyone's `conifer_site_vars.yml` is in the same location (websitesite's `etc/conifer_site_vars.yml`)

-## Abatements

-- removed `toxocommentschema`, can not find reference to it or `toxocomm` in any templates or generated config files

-- only portal gets values in `projects.xml` (`fungURL`, etc).
-I think this is ok based on comment in `masterConfig.yaml`.

 ### Backtracking from working files to source